feralislatr/474App/README.md

 ## Running the APP
 - You have to run the API on a different server than the webapp
 - I will keep the API running on my workspace.
 However, if you do not get a cause of death, it could mean that the API is down.
 You can eamil me, and I will put it back up.
 Or, you can run it yourself.
+To run it using the API i am running, simply run Web_App/index.html.

 ### Create 2 workspaces.
 #### In the first Workspace: